-Second, it puts agricultural land into the hands of producers and land stewards, limiting the financialization of California's farmland and its treatment as an investment object, which often results in the mismanagement of land and resources20.
+Second, it puts agricultural land into the hands of producers and land stewards, limiting the financialization of California's farmland and its treatment as an investment object, which often results in the mismanagement of land and resources.20

 Third, by establishing structures for sovereignty and secure land tenure, it creates pathways for producers and land stewards to care for land in culturally and ecologically meaningful ways.
-This ranges grazing to reduce fuel loads to building healthy soils on croplands.
-These forms of stewardship require long-term investments; secure tenure is necessary for producers and land stewards to devote the time and money required to cultivate healthy ecosystems and access associated State programs, such as the Healthy Soils Program.
+This ranges from grazing to reduce fuel loads to building healthy soils on croplands.
+Keeping viable land in production can also lead to multiple benefits, from sequestering carbon to reducing dust and associated air quality and public health concerns like valley fever.
+Effective stewardship requires long-term investments; secure tenure is necessary for producers and land stewards to devote the time and money required to cultivate healthy ecosystems and access associated state programs, such as the Healthy Soils Program.